-Beaver Builder and Divi have been major players in the frontend WordPress page builder plugin race for quite a few years.
+Beaver Builder vs Divi: Both have been major players in the frontend WordPress page builder plugin race for quite a few years.
 More page builders have since joined the ranks, but these two solutions continue to thrive and innovate as WordPress and the entire web development industry changes.

 We’re going to take a look at each of these solutions in this post.
 We’ll start by looking at each builder’s editor before going over their themes, templates and pricing options.

 And if you're considering Elementor as your page builder of choice, make sure your read our Beaver Builder vs. Elementor guide!

 Beaver Builder vs Divi Overview ℹ️

 Let’s start with an overview of each plugin.
 Beaver Builder and Divi are direct competitors in that they both offer their own themes designed specifically for each page builder’s framework.

 Let’s see how each plugin and the companies that develop them differ from one another.
 This will give us a good foundation to compare Beaver Builder vs Divi to see which generally will be a better fit for you.

 Beaver Builder 🏗️

 Beaver Builder became one of the first frontend WordPress page builders when it launched in 2014.
 It powers over 1 million websites and its free version maintains a 4.8 average star rating on WordPress.org, proving its dependability and satisfaction among its user base.

 🔌 Beaver Builder is a freemium plugin.
 You can get started for free by installing the plugin directly from the Add New Plugin page in the #WordPress admin.
 Click To TweetThe three premium plans have more of everything, but there’s no difference among the premium plans in access to the entire set of premium content modules and layout templates to design beautiful sites.
 The higher premium plans add the Beaver Builder Theme plus agency features such as multisite functionality and white labeling.
 All plans allow installation on an unlimited number of sites.